loopbackio/loopback.io/pages/en/lb3/Controlling-data-access.md

 * Select the access type: Execute
 * Select the role: The user owning the object
 * Select the permission to apply: Explicitly grant access

-For more information, see the online help (`apic loopback:acl -h`) .

 ## Applying access control rules